fieldvoid/error-sum-types/README.md

 # error-sum-types
-Error sumtypes such as Maybe/Optional for D
+Error sumtypes such as Maybe/Optional for D.
+The Maybe type is now a monad.